Baltimore Skipjacks: Capitals' affiliate

+Hockey culture in Baltimore

+Three previous professional hockey teams in Baltimore were known as the Clippers including the Baltimore Clippers (1945–1949), the Baltimore Clippers (1954–1956), and the Baltimore Clippers (1962–1977).
+In a home game on March 8, 1980, the Clippers defeated the Utica Mohawks 5–4 in overtime.
+Spectators were excited by fighting between the teams and threw beer and other debris onto ice surface, which resulted in injuries and at least one arrest.

+The Skipjacks were described as "beloved symbols" of Baltimore who adopted the city’s blue-collar worker persona as the gritty underdogs, and had an almost "belligerent pride" about being a working class town supporting hockey.
+Beginning in 1980, the Skipjacks had an uphill battle as they shared their arena with the Baltimore Blast of the Major Indoor Soccer League.
+The hockey team was consistently outdrawn by the soccer team and given second choice for nights of play.
+The Skipjacks did little marketing or promotion for the team.
+Their home games had no high-tech displays for crowds, compared promotions for sellout crowds at indoor soccer games.
+The Skipjacks averaged 2,660 fans a game through its first 17 home games in the 1980–81 season, the second lowest total in the AHL.
+Their arena could not make many Saturday nights from October to May available for hockey, and the team struggled to attract hockey fans from the suburbs to Downtown Baltimore, which has petty crime and homeless people on the street.

+Team owner Tom Ebright stated that while Baltimore avid hockey fans, "there just weren't enough of them".
+Ebright claimed he lost $2.5 million in six years, and chose to relocate to Portland because of its "established fan base for hockey".

 Coaches

 The Skipjacks and Clippers had seven different head coaches in fourteen seasons of play.
 Gene Ubriaco coached seven seasons in Baltimore, and won the Louis A. R. Pieri Memorial Award as American Hockey League Coach of the Year in the 1983–84 season.
 Five of the seven Baltimore coaches, were also head coaches of NHL teams, including Ubriaco, Angotti, Murray, MacLean, and Trotz.

 Players

 Skipjacks alumni include over 140 players who also had NHL careers.
 Jim Stewart was the only player from the ACHL Skipjacks to play in the NHL.
 Thirteen players from the EHL Clippers went onto NHL careers.
 Mitch Lamoureux is the Baltimore Skipjacks career leader in goals (119), assists (133), and points (252).
 He was inducted into the AHL Hall of Fame in the class of 2011.
 Three Skipjacks also won season awards: